techidaily/site-win11-tips/source/_posts/elevating-system-speed-strategies-for-virtual-memory-upgradation-in-windows-11.md

 ## What Is Virtual Memory?

- We've[previously explained virtual memory](https://www.makeuseof.com/tag/virtual-memory-low-heres-fix/) in more detail, but here is an outline to bring you up to speed.
+ We've [previously explained virtual memory](https://www.makeuseof.com/tag/virtual-memory-low-heres-fix/) in more detail, but here is an outline to bring you up to speed.

 > Your hard drive is where your operating system lives, as well as your photos, music, games, documents, and otherwise.
 Your RAM stores program-specific data.
 It is much faster but also more volatile, acting as a working storage area for the programs and files you have open.